-With so many interactions coming from varied sources, managing contacts can be time-consuming and daunting.
-Entering each contact into your database one at a time takes up precious hours of manpower with no visible progress to show for it.
-A Cloud Based DMS will benefit a non-profit organization file cabinets by collecting all the data through scanning, consolidating it in an accessible place, so any human error is eliminated and also provide document security.
+Managing contacts can be time-consuming and daunting, with many interactions from varied sources.
+Entering each contact into your database one at a time takes up precious hours of workforce with no visible progress to show for it.
+A Cloud-Based DMS will benefit a nonprofit organization’s file cabinets by collecting all the data through scanning, consolidating it in an accessible place, eliminating any human error and providing document security.

 2. Raise Volunteers Effectiveness

-Non-profit version control are staffed by volunteers that leave on a regular basis.
-Non-profits without the oversight of documents can be prone to tampering, but these electronic documents offer solutions with limited permissions for user credentials.
+Nonprofit version control is staffed by volunteers that leave regularly.
+Nonprofits without the oversight of documents can be prone to tampering, but these electronic documents offer solutions with limited permissions for user credentials.

-Non-profit organizations have minimal staff and budgets, making the systems an affordable option for those in need.
-A popular way for non-profits to work more efficiently on minimal budget and staff is by implementing a document management system and store paper documents.
+Nonprofit organizations have minimal staff and budgets, making the systems an affordable option for those in need.
+A popular way for nonprofits to work more efficiently on minimal

 The types of tasks the DMS can provide include automated mailing or producing documents for those who don’t have access to a scanner, freeing up time volunteers could instead invest in meaningful interactions with constituents.